jzheaux/katacoda-scenarios/browser-based-access/01-run-app.md

 ### Starting the REST API

-The Spring Boot application is Maven-based, so in the Terminal please start the application with `mvn spring-boot:run`{{execute T1}}.
+The Spring Boot application is Maven-based, so in the Terminal please start the application with `mvn spring-boot:run`{{execute interrupt T1}}.

 You should see some output that includes a message similar to